 Conceptual Model of Services

 ATSC 3.0 enables traditional linear programming, enhanced linear programming and application-based services.
 Enhanced linear programming can include a variety of different content components such as multiple video, audio and caption streams that can be selected and synchronously combined for presentation at the receiver.
 Linear programming services can be enhanced by applications, such as interactive games or targeted ad insertion.
 Application-based services are also possible, in which an application serves as a launching point of the service, and the service is consumed from within the application.
-An example of an application-based service could be an on-demand service which allows a viewer to access and manage a library of on-demand content and play selected titles.
+An example of an application-based service could be an on-demand service that allows a viewer to access and manage a library of on-demand content and play selected titles.
 See Annex B for details about the Service Conceptual Model that ATSC 3.0 enables.

 Redistribution Scenarios

 The ATSC 3.0 signal is expected to be redistributed by MVPDs.
-In the event that a portion of the ATSC 3.0 signaling and components of a given service is not redistributed by a given service provider, the system enables recovery of those signals, and by extension those components, via a broadband connection (using a video or audio watermark) or directly (using a video watermark).
+In the event that a portion of the ATSC 3.0 signaling and components of a given service is not redistributed by a given service provider, the system enables recovery of those signals, and by extension those components, via a broadband connection (using a video or audio watermark or fingerprints) or directly (using a video watermark).
 The system employs automatic content recognition technologies along with methods for requesting and receiving signaling tables.
 Automatic content recovery technologies include audio watermarks, video watermarks and fingerprints.

 Further information on these technologies is provided in Sections 5.1.9, 5.1.10 and 5.1.11.